dante831/QG-omega/README.md

 ## The main_plot routine

-For the full analysis, open a matlab session, and directly run main_plot.m in the 'QG-omega' folder:
+For the full analysis, open a matlab session and directly run main_plot.m in the 'QG-omega' folder:
 ```
 main_plot
 ```